Osaka

 On top of these activities, there will be organized excursions to one of Japan's most popular automobile manufacturers, Mazda in Hiroshima.
 You will tour the Mazda Museum and a part of their plant to learn about their latest technology, production system and business strategy.
 While in Hiroshima you will also visit the Hiroshima Peace Memorial and Museum and take a boat out to the world famous Itsukushima Shrine in Miyajima Island.

 Another destination the group will visit is Matsuyama, where students will be able to discover the many aspects of Shikoku area which includes industry, a mine, traditional hot springs, pottery making and more.
+In addition, students can elect to participate in an optional field trip to the Panasonic Eco Technology Center in Kobe.
 There will also be an opportunity to visit Kyoto.
 Enjoy the peaceful atmosphere of Japanese gardens, visit temples, and other historical architecture, and sample traditional cuisine - gaining valuable insight into a variety of concepts in traditional Japanese aesthetics.

 Housing Information